 The Couple and Family Therapy M.S. program requires 48 credits for the non-thesis option and 51 credits for the thesis option.
 Completion of the program, which includes the 2-year internship, generally requires 2 to 2 1/2 years.

 The mission of the CFT Master's program is to prepare competent, effective therapists for clinical practice and advancement of the marriage and family therapy discipline.
 The program seeks to train professionals who demonstrate superior therapeutic skills, ethical integrity, intellectual curiosity, and a sincere commitment to working with families from diverse populations.

-Application to the program is made through the University of Maryland Graduate School website, https://gradschool.umd.edu/admissions/application-process/step-step-guide-applying.
+Application to the program is made through the University of Maryland Graduate School website, https://gradschool.umd.edu/admissions/application-process/step-step-guide-applying and through submission of a supplemental Couple and Family Therapy Application Form to the CFT program faculty.
 The Department of Family Science admits students in the fall semester only.
-The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is January 17 (January 6 for international students and citizens living abroad).
+The deadline for submitting the Graduate School Application and the Couple and Family Therapy Application Form is January 15 (January 6 for international students and citizens living abroad).
 Students are strongly encouraged to apply before the deadline date.
 See also http://sph.umd.edu/department/fmsc/cft-admissions.